While you can never anticipate an unexpected crisis, you can prepare by having a clear view on the financial health of your organization.

 - You can do this by day, week, or month depending on the level of your activity.

 - Evaluate if you can collect your accounts receivable, including donation pledges, grants and contracts, and fees or other earned income payments.
 Assume that the rate of customers delaying payment or defaulting increases.
 Investigate whether you can advance payment of grants or contracts.

 This process will prompt operational and strategic conversations about the future.
 After you have evaluated cash-flow and made decisions about applying for federal funding, consider doing a 12 month projection.
-It is likely some degree of social distancing will be in place until an effective treatment and/or vaccine are developed.
-What does that mean for your organization?
 Consider creating three scenarios: best case, most likely, and worst case.

 If you get through the projections and decide that it might be good to consider temporary or permanent shutdown, see “Considering Temporary Shutdown or Dissolution.”

 If you get through the projections and see that you will still be a going concern in the future, but could use financial assistance to get you through, see information on the CARES Act.